yaboygmoney/HackTheBoxWriteups/luke.md

 Dory: 5y:!xa=ybfe)/QD
 ```

-Instantly I take the admin set over to the port 8000 server webmin panel.
+I take the admin set over to the port 8000 server webmin panel.
 Denied.
 Same for Derry, Yuri, and Dory.

 I try them out at login.php.
 Nope.
 I try these creds in various capitalization combinations in several locations and get no love.